Sauromates II: Life

-When Eupator died at some point between 170 and 172, Sauromates II succeeded him.
-Sauromates II reigned as Bosporan King from that date until his death in 210/211.
+Eupator died at some point between 170 and 172 and Sauromates II succeeded him as Bosporan King, reigning from that date until his death in 210/211.
 He expressed his royal title in Greek on his coinage: ΒΑΣΙΛΕΩΣ ΣΑΥΡΟΜΑΤΟΥ or of King Sauromates.
 He was a contemporary of the Roman Emperors Marcus Aurelius, Commodus, Pertinax, Didius Julianus, Septimius Severus and Caracalla.

 Little is known of the life and reign of Sauromates II.
 According to surviving coinage, he appeared to be a religious person who was involved in the worship of the Goddess Aphrodite and her cult.
 In 193, Sauromates II finished a military campaign against the Scythians and Sirachi tribes, and successfully defeated them.
 These victories are known from an inscription found in Tanais, dedicating and celebrating the King's military victories.
 This military campaign perhaps began in 186, when it spurred a financial crisis within the Bosporan Kingdom.
 In order to improve the flagging economy of his kingdom, Sauromates II initiated a series of monetary reforms in 186 that, over the course of a decade, gradually reduced the weight of his bronze coinage while increasing the circulation of the golden stater.
 In the last decade of the 2nd century AD, the coins of Sauromates II also commonly featured the portrait of Septimius Severus; it is not known whether or not this was a command given by the Roman emperor to his client or if the Bosporan king did this on his own volition.

-Sauromates II married an unnamed woman.
-From this marriage he had at least one son, Rhescuporis III.
-Rhescuporis III succeeded Sauromates II in 210/211.
+The name of Sauromates' wife is not preserved.
+They had at least one son, Rhescuporis III, who succeeded Sauromates II in 210/211.